List of largest cities of Iran

-The other major cities are Tabriz (population 1.56 million), Qom (population 1.2 million), and Ahvaz (population 1.18 million).
+Other major cities are Tabriz (population 1.56 million), Qom (population 1.2 million) and Ahvaz (population 1.18 million).

+List of Metro Cities

+There are 10 large cities or metropolitan cities in Iran with the population over a million or more.

 Cities over 100,000 population

-The following sorted table, lists the most populous cities in Iran with a population of more than 100,000 according to 2016 Census results announced by Statistical Center of Iran.
+The following sorted table, lists the most populous cities in Iran with a population of more than 100,000 in 2016.
 A city is displayed in bold if it is the province capital.

 Largest cities in the provinces

-This is a list of the largest cities of the 31 provinces, based on the city's population as of the 2016 census.
+This is a list of the largest cities of the 31 provinces, based on the city's population in the 2016 census.